kmggh/python-simple-machine/README.md

 binary values.
 In fact, all numbers are Python numbers and data and addresses are Python objects in the code.

-There are only two registers in the computer, the accumulator and the instruction pointer, again both are eight bits.
+There are only three registers in the computer, the accumulator, the instruction pointer, and the index register.
+All are eight bits.

-There are several flags, the run flag, the overflow flag and the zero flag.
+There are several flags, the run flag, the overflow flag, the zero flag, and the index zero flag.
 The run flag has to be set for a program to run.
 The overflow flag should be set if a value overflows during an arithmetic operation.
 The zero flag is set when an arithmetic operation results in a zero in the accumulator.
+The zero index flag is set when the index has a zero value in it as the result of a store or decrement.

-The machine language currently consists of seven instructions but more will certainly be added.
+The machine language currently consists of 14 instructions but more will certainly be added.
 The instructions and there op codes are as follows.